 Assistance for the refugee and migrant crisis in the Aegean Sea

-As Europe continues to face the greatest refugee and migrant crisis since the end of the Second World War, NATO is providing support to assist with the consequences of this humanitarian crisis.
+As Europe continues to face one of the greatest refugee and migrant crises since the end of the Second World War, NATO is providing support to assist with the consequences of this humanitarian crisis.

 - The refugee and migrant crisis, caused by conflict and instability on NATO's southern borders, is being fuelled by human trafficking and criminal networks.

-- In February 2016, on the request of Germany, Greece and Turkey, NATO decided to join international efforts in dealing with this crisis.
+- In February 2016, on the request of Germany, Greece and Türkiye, NATO decided to join international efforts in dealing with this crisis.

-- NATO is contributing to international efforts to stem illegal trafficking and illegal migration in the Aegean Sea, through intelligence, surveillance and reconnaissance in the Aegean Sea and at the Turkish-Syrian border.
+- NATO is contributing to international efforts to stem illegal trafficking and illegal migration in the Aegean Sea through intelligence, surveillance and reconnaissance.

 - To this end, NATO is cooperating with the European Union's border management agency Frontex, in full compliance with international law and the law of the sea.

-NATO maritime forces are deployed in the Aegean Sea to contribute critical, real-time information to Greece and Turkey, as well as to Frontex, in light of the ongoing humanitarian crisis.
+NATO maritime forces are deployed in the Aegean Sea to contribute critical, real-time information to Greece and Türkiye, as well as to Frontex, in light of the ongoing humanitarian crisis.